usnistgov/thermoextrap/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+- The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+- If the pull request adds functionality, the docs should be updated.
+Put your new functionality into a function with a docstring, and add the feature to the list in CHANGELOG.md.
+You should use [scriv] for this.
-3. The pull request should work for Python 3.8, 3.9, 3.10.
+- The pull request should work for Python 3.8, 3.9, 3.10.

 ## Building the docs